Porgy fishing

-Porgy is the common name in the US for any fish which belongs to the family Sparidae.
+Porgy is the common name in Australia for any fish which belongs to the family Sparidae.
 They are also called bream.
 Porgies live in shallow temperate marine waters and are bottom-dwelling carnivores.
 Most species possess grinding, molar-like teeth.
 They are often good eating fish, particularly the gilt-head bream and the dentex.

 European

 Gilt-head bream

 The gilt-head bream is found in the Mediterranean Sea and the eastern coastal regions of the North Atlantic Ocean.
 It grows to about 60 cm long.
 Found in seagrass beds and sandy bottoms as well as in the surf zone commonly to depths of about 30 m, but adults may occur to 150 m depth.
 A sedentary fish, either solitary or in small aggregations.
 In spring, they often occur in brackish water coastal lagoons and estuaries.
 Mainly carnivorous, accessorily herbivorous.
 Feed on shellfish, including mussels and oysters.